Khaled Dawoud

 Khaled Dawoud is the former leader of the Constitution Party of Egypt.

+Career

 Dawoud has been a journalist for Al-Ahram Weekly since 1996.

+Dawoud was a founding member of the Pioneer Party and planned to run in the 2011–12 Egyptian parliamentary election.

 Dawoud resigned as a spokesperson for the National Salvation Front (NSF) on 16 August 2013 in protest at the support of police violence against Mohamed Morsi supporters by the NSF.
 Dawoud was stabbed by Mohammed Morsi supporters on 4 October 2013.

-Arrest during 2019 Egyptian protests
+He was appointed the head of the Constitution Party on 25 January 2017 and resigned as the head of the party on 13 May 2018.

 Following video releases by Mohamed Ali in September 2019 accusing Sisi of corruption and calling for anti-Sisi street protests, Dawoud called for investigations of the corruption claims.
 He was arrested on 25 September 2019, after protests across Egypt started on 21 and 22 September.
 On 14 April 2020, Dawoud was released from jail.

+Dawoud ran against Gameela Ismail for the leadership of the party in June 2022, which he lost.